amirmohammadraei/cloud-services/README.md

 <!-- CONTACT -->
 ## Contact
-If you have any questions about how to execute, install and structure the project, be sure to inform via the email below
+If you have any questions about how to execute, install or structure of the project, be sure to inform via the email below

 amir.m.raei@tutanota.com